Saiyan (film): Reception

-Saiyan was extensively praised by international film critic Roger Yoe.
-He, in the Singapore Free Press, called the film "splendour and magnificen[t]" and stated that it is "cleverly directed and well-photographed".
-Yoe also took notice of Madhubala's portrayal of the title role and referred it to as "perfect".
+Roger Yue of Singapore Free Press praised the film's "splendour and magnificence" and stated that it is "cleverly directed and well-photographed".
+Yue added that Madhubala portrayed the titular character "to perfection".

-Upon its theatrical release, Saiyan proved a hit with the audience.
-The film ran to packed houses throughout India and did extremely well at the box office.
+Saiyan was popular with audiences and performed well at the box office.
 Writer Ganga Prasad Sharma called Saiyan the best film starring Sajjan in the leading role.